Russia, Iran ties with Taliban stoke Afghan anxiety

 Western diplomats in Kabul have privately voiced alarm that Russia is quietly filling its embassy ranks with Soviet era “old-timers” well versed in Cold War tactics, as relations with Washington turn sour over the conflicts in Syria and Ukraine.

-And this week Kabul vented fury over a summit between Russia, China and Pakistan in Moscow which agreed on a "flexible approach" to remove certain Taliban figures from sanctions lists.
+And this week Kabul vented fury over a summit between Russia and China in Moscow which agreed on a “flexible approach” to remove certain Taliban figures from sanctions lists.